 “Farmers have to control pests to grow enough food to feed the world, and consumers demand safe, eco-friendly solutions for the food they eat,” says Kaplan, who comes from a farming family.
 “Pheromone-based solutions provide exactly what the farmers need and demand: cost-effective, nontoxic, eco-friendly, effective solutions for pest control.”

-In 2015, the U.S. Department of Agriculture hired Kaplan to apply her nematode pheromone expertise to plant-parasitic nematodes (specifically the root knot nematode) because one of the most popular nematicides — a methyl bromide fumigant — had been banned and removed from the market due to its toxicity to humans and greenhouse-gas emitting properties, she says.
+In 2008, the U.S. Department of Agriculture hired Kaplan to apply her nematode pheromone expertise to plant-parasitic nematodes (specifically the root knot nematode) because one of the most popular nematicides — a methyl bromide fumigant — had been banned and removed from the market due to its toxicity to humans and greenhouse-gas emitting properties, she says.
+That position ended in 2012.

 From that point, the startup — cofounded by Karl Cameron Schiller, Pheronym’s COO and Kaplan’s husband — began gaining traction, but the entrepreneurial environment was out of Kaplan’s comfort zone.
 To learn more about the business side, she sought out mentors and, in 2017, was part of IndieBio, the San Francisco-based biotech accelerator for startups.
 So far, Pheronym has raised about $900,000 in total, mostly from grants.
 The startup is in a seed round, with a goal to raise $1 million to scale up production and send NemaStim to more customers.